 This area of Maui developed from the 60s as tourism numbers began to rise.
 Today, it is a very popular part of Maui.
 Kahului Airport is around half an hour away making this stretch of coastline very accessible for arrivals on Maui.

 Kahului Airport is also around half an hour from most parts of the south.
-In Kihei you will find condos for rent that will be cheaper than anything in the west.
-Some may be a walk from the beach and older than others, but all are value for money.
+In Kihei, you will find hotels and condos for rent that will be cheaper than anything in the west.
+Some may be a walk from the beach and older than others, but all are valued for money.

 It will take more than 2 hours to get to Hana Town from Kahului Airport so you must be certain it is for you before you take the trip or make a booking.
 The setting is lovely but is that enough for you?
 You will get some good shops along this coast but not the choice of elsewhere.